-Make the most of your trip to the Lost Gardens of Heligan this December and take the family through a magical Christmas trail to take part in Christmas craft workshops and end up in Santa’s grotto where children can show him the letter they have written.
+Make the most of your trip to the Lost Gardens of Heligan this December and take the family through a magical Christmas trail to take part in Christmas craft workshops, including Christmas letter writing.
+Follow the magical trail to end up in Santa’s grotto where children can show him the letter they have written.
 With a Christmas themed ‘sensory journey’ through the gardens and carols to add to the festive mood, The Lost Gardens offer a cosy Christmas experience.

 Cost: Heligan Members/Local Pass holders is £7 per child, £2 per adult

-Newquay Zoo is offering lots of special Christmas activities for the family, including the all-important visit to Santa Claus.
-With a candy cane trail that includes a special gift once completed and a silent elf boogie disco, there is fun for everyone at the Zoo this Christmas.
+Newquay Zoo is offering lots of special Christmas activities for the whole family, including an all-important visit to Santa Claus.
+With a candy cane trail, that includes a special gift once completed, and a silent elf boogie disco, there is fun for everyone at the Zoo this Christmas.

 Cost: Santa Visit – £7.50 per child, Elf Boogie Day Disco – £3.
 Normal admission fee applies.
 BOOK IN ADVANCE

-The Eden Project never disappoint.
-Children can have a sneak peek at Father Christmas’s workshop to see where the letters are kept, where the elves sleep and most importantly will sit down to have a story with the man in red himself.
-More relaxed, pre-bookable sessions are available for children on the autism spectrum, accommodating those with sensory, communication needs or learning disabilities.
+The Eden Project never disappoint with their festive activities.
+Children can have a sneak peek at Father Christmas’s workshop to see where he keeps all his letters and where the elves sleep.
+Most importantly, children will get the chance to sit down to have a story with the man in red himself.
+More relaxed, pre-bookable sessions are available for children on the autism spectrum, accommodating those with sensory and communication needs or learning disabilities.

 Cost: £8-£10* On top of general admission. *Prices change depending on the number of children and adults.

-A fantastic take on a Nordic style experience, Father Christmas and Mrs Christmas have crash landed and the Cornish elves need help getting the sleigh in the air in time for Christmas Eve.
+The Bedruthan hotel and spa are offering a fantastic take on a Nordic style Christmas experience.
+Father and Mrs Christmas have crash landed and the Cornish elves need help getting the sleigh in the air in time for Christmas Eve.
 With Christmas crafts, snow angels, caverns and snow covered trees to journey through, lots of energy and magic is needed to reach Father Christmas’s grotto.

 Cost: £15 – 1 child and 1 adult, £10 – Off-peak, £5 – Additional adult (2 additional adults max)